Table of Contents

 9. Plan for Your Retirement

 It’s never too early to think about retirement planning.
-In fact, the sooner you start, the more advantage you can take of compound interest.
+The sooner you start, the more advantage you can take of compound interest.
 If you want to maintain your standard of living in your golden years, you have to calculate the amount you need post-retirement and invest accordingly.
-Invest in options specifically designed for retirement, such as the Public Provident Fund, National Pension Scheme, and Pradhan Mantri Vaya Vandana Yojana and regularly monitor and update your retirement plan.
+Invest in options specifically designed for retirement, such as the Public Provident Fund, National Pension Scheme, and Pradhan Mantri Vaya Vandana Yojana, and regularly monitor and update your retirement plan.
 As time passes, your needs and goals will evolve so make sure those are also reflected in your retirement plan by making the necessary adjustments.

 10. Succession Planning